billy6262/orca-tracker/README.md

 - methods and algorithms supporting data exploration and preparation

 This is evident in the web application.
 Additionally, in the pre-prod folder under model training is a Jupyter notebook labeled Data Exploration with the imported dataset.
 (The Docker container for the DB must be online and locally hosted to import the data.
-For dependencies, use VSCode and the virtual environment package in the .venv folder of the main directory.
-This method was not primarily utilized but is available for further exploration.)
+Dependencies must be installed aswell.This method was not primarily utilized but is available for further exploration.)

 - data visualization functionalities for data exploration and inspection